On January 23-25, SOFIE's project kickoff meeting took place

 Talk abstract: Modern operating systems consist of large, monolithic blobs of complex code, and are plagued with vulnerabilities that allow perpetrators to exploit them for profit.
 This, coupled with the sophistication of modern adversaries, makes the need for effective and targeted defenses more critical than ever.
 In this talk, I will present our work on developing novel protection mechanisms and exploit prevention techniques that improve the security posture of commodity operating system kernels.
 In particular, I will discuss kR^X and XPFO, two projects whose goal is to harden contemporary OSes, against attacks that exploit memory safety vulnerabilities in kernel code, without entailing super-privileged software (e.g., a hypervisor or VMM).
 In addition, I will talk about ret2dir, a new kernel exploitation technique that we developed, which unveils how standard OS design approaches can significantly weaken the effectiveness of deployed, state of-the-art kernel defenses.

-On 1st of December we hold our first internal workshop on blockchain technologies.
-The goal of the workshop was to introduce the blockhain and smart contract technologies and discuss their applications in the Internet of Things.
+On of December 1, 2017 we had our first internal workshop on blockchain technologies.
+The goal of the workshop was to introduce blockhains and smart contracts and to discuss their applications in the domain of the Internet of Things.